-Under Principle 11, you must report material cyber incidents.
-You may consider an incident material if:
+Under Principle 11 of the FCA Handbook, you must report material cyber incidents.
+An incident may be material if it:

-- it results in significant loss of data, or the availability or control of your IT systems
+- results in significant loss of data, or the availability or control of your IT systems

-- it results in unauthorised access to, or malicious software present on, your information and communication systems
+- results in unauthorised access to, or malicious software present on, your information and communication systems.

-These requirements will be updated in line with any future regulations.
+We will update these requirements in line with any future regulations.

 How to report a cyber incident

-- fixed firms should contact their named supervisors with us, and flexible firms should email firstname.lastname@example.org
+- Fixed firms should contact their named FCA supervisors, and flexible firms should call 0300 500 0597 or email [email protected]

-- if your firm has been subject to an attack, you should visit Action Fraud or contact them on 0300 123 2040
+- If the incident is criminal, you should contact Action Fraud or call them on 0300 123 2040

-- if the incident is a data breach, you should also report the incident to the Information Commissioner's Office
+- If the incident is a data breach, you may need to report it to the Information Commissioner's Office.